Nathan Healy

 Kissimmee Electricity Prices

-Florida electricity rates jumped from 11.9 cents per kWh in 2021 to 15.2 cents in 2023, creating budget challenges for homeowners.
+Florida electricity rates jumped from 11.9 cents per kWh in 2021 to 15.2 cents in 2023—a 28% increase in just two years.
+While rates dipped slightly to 14.1 cents in 2024, this volatility makes household budgeting challenging.

 Price of Energy: Florida vs National Average